Reinforcement Learning in Practice: Opportunities and Challenges: Challenges

-Here we discuss \enquote{representation} in a broader perspective, i.e., it is relevant not only to function approximation for state/observation, action, value function, reward function, transition probability, but also to agent, environment, and any element in an RL problem.
-Besides the \enquote{feature} for function approximation, we also refer \enquote{representation} to problem representation, like MDP, POMDP, and contextual decision process (CDP)~\citep{Jiang2017}, and, moreover, for representing knowledge, reasoning, and human intelligence.
+Here we discuss \enquote{representation} in a broad perspective, \footnote{Traditionally, the \enquote{representation} in \enquote{representation learning} basically refers to the \enquote{feature} in \enquote{feature engineering}~\citep{Bengio2013}.
+On \url{https://iclr.cc}, it says \enquote{... the advancement of the branch of artificial intelligence called representation learning, but generally referred to as deep learning.} } i.e., it is relevant not only to the \enquote{feature} as in function approximation for state/observation, action, value function, reward function, transition probability, but also to agent, environment, problem representation, like MDP, POMDP, and contextual decision process (CDP)~\citep{Jiang2017}, and for representing knowledge, reasoning, and human intelligence, or basically any element in an RL problem.
 We attempt to use such a notion of \enquote{representation} to unify the roles of (deep) learning in various aspects of (deep) RL.

 When the problem is small, a tabular representation suffices to accommodate both states and actions.
 For large-scale problems, we need function approximation to avoid the curse of dimensionality.
 One approach is linear function approximation, using basis functions such as polynomial bases, tile-coding, radial basis functions, and Fourier basis~\citep{Sutton2018}.
 Recently, nonlinear function approximations, in particular, DNNs, show exciting achievements.
-Common neural network structures and models include MLP, CNNs, RNNs, in particular LSTM and GRU, generative adversarial networks (GANs), and (variational) auto-encoder, etc. There are new neural network architectures customized for RL problems, e.g., value iteration networks (VIN)~\citep{Tamar2016}, value prediction network (VPN)~\citep{Oh2017VPN}, and MCTSnets~\citep{Guez2018}.
+Common neural network structures and models include MLP, CNNs, RNNs, in particular LSTM and GRU, transformers, generative adversarial networks (GANs), and (variational) auto-encoder, etc. There are new neural network architectures customized for RL problems, e.g., value iteration networks (VIN)~\citep{Tamar2016}, value prediction network (VPN)~\citep{Oh2017VPN}, and MCTSnets~\citep{Guez2018}.

+General Value Functions (GVFs) learn, represent, and use knowledge of the world~\citep{Sutton2011}.
+The aim of Universal Value Function Approximators (UVFAs) is to exploit structure across both states and goals, by taking advantages of similarities encoded in the goal representation, and the structure in the induced value function~\citep{Schaul2015}. \cite{Andrychowicz2017} propose Hindsight Experience Replay (HER) to combat with the sparse reward issue, i.e., after experiencing some episodes, to store every transition in the replay buffer, with not only the original goal for this episode but also some other goals.
+A value distribution is the distribution of the random return received by an RL agent~\citep{Bellemare2017Distributional, Bellemare2022Distributional}.
+Successor representation is an approach for state distributions, which is related to value function.